uri-whl/dam-atlas/README.md

 In aggregate, this project combines data on dams from multiple states (RI, CT, MA, ME, NH, VT), aligns it to an established flow network (NHDPlus High Resolution), discards any dams that cannot be aligned or are not in the target area and runs various calculations to bring in additional information.
 The 'target area' is defined as those dams residing in HUC 01 - the watershed that encompasses almost the entirety of New England.
 At least for now, dams in southwestern VT and northwestern MA that drain to the west and outside of this 2-digit HUC will not be included.

-The goal of this project is to script the creation of various GeoJSON datasets for use in a Mapbox website.
+The goal of this project is to script the creation of various GeoJSON datasets for use in a Mapbox website and eliminate some of the noise within the datasets.

 ## Installation